-There are many paths to finding our Onward.
+There are many paths to finding onward.
 Personally, I can count 10.
-My definition of “onward” is, those actions and processes taken in a healthy dose which help move a person from a place of difficulty into a forward trajectory.
+My definition of “onward” is, those actions and processes taken in a healthy dose that help move a person from a place of difficulty into a forward trajectory.

 When we stay stuck…in any way, we wither.